Downlink/test/Readme.md

 ```
 You need to set the property *allow* to true and provide the *filename* of your application.

+From the example above, the filename of the application is *device.js*.
+Replace it with the actual filename of your application.

 ### Auto Restart Setup <a name="auto-restart-setup"></a>

 Using the browser interface, you may need to restart your application after a module update, application code edit/update, remote restart command etc.

-Node-m2m uses the **nodemon** npm module to restart your application process.
+Node-m2m uses the **nodemon** module to restart your application process.

 You can add the following *nodemonConfig* and *scripts* properties in your project's npm package.json as a basic auto restart configuration.
 ```js
 "nodemonConfig": {
   "delay":"2000",